Solar power in Rhode Island: Net metering

 The state has a net metering program that allows installations of up to 5 MW of on-site electrical generation to continuously roll over any excess generation to the next month, or purchased at avoided cost.
 Participation is limited to 3% of utilities peak demand for Block Island Power Company and Pascoag Utility District.
 National Grid has no limit.
 Peak demand for the state for 2011 was 21,477 MW.

 Renewable portfolio standard

-The state adopted a Renewable Portfolio Standard (RPS) in 2004 which requires that 16% of Rhode Island's electricity come from renewable resources by 2019.
+The state adopted a Renewable Portfolio Standard (RPS) in 2004 which requires all retail electricity providers, including non-regulated power producers and distribution companies, to "supply 100% of their retail electricity sales from renewable resources by 2033."
+The Rhode Island Public Utilities Commission engaged InClime, Inc. to administer the Renewable Energy Standard Program.

 Statistics

-Notable Projects
+Notable projects

 Forbes Street Solar array in East Providence – Phase I is a 3 megawatt array and was switched on in December of 2013, at the time it was one of the largest solar projects in New England.
 In December of 2018, Phase II went online with an additional 3 megawatts.

 Brown University, in partnership with Constellation and Energy Development Partners plan to build a 50 megawatt solar power plant in Kingston Rhode Island on a former gravel pit.
 The project is estimated to offset approximately 70% of the University's energy consumption and is part of a larger effort to zero out their emissions by 2040.